Congress of Colima

 The Congress consist of 25 local deputies (16 elected by the first-past-the-post system and 9 by proportional representation).
 Deputies are elected to serve for a three-year term.

-Since its installation the congress has been renewed 55 times, hence the current session of the Congress of Colima (whose term lasts from 2009 to 2012) is known as the LVI Legislature.
+Since its installation the congress has been renewed 59 times, hence the current session of the Congress of Colima (whose term lasts from 2024 to 2027) is known as the LXI Legislature.

 Current composition by party

-The LIV Legislature of the Congress of Colima consists of 25 deputies.

-The LX Legislature of the Congress of Colima consists of 25 deputies.
+The LXI Legislature of the Congress of Colima consists of 25 deputies.